 Click on “Workers’ Compensation,” then “Claims Information,” then “Statewide Average Weekly Wage.”

-The Pennsylvania Worker’s Compensation attorneys with Schmidt Kramer Injury Lawyers can answer any questions you may have if you are injured in a work related accident anywhere in the Commonwealth.
-Contactor Melissa Leininger if you still have questions or need a worker’s compensation lawyer.
+The Pennsylvania worker’s compensation attorneys with Schmidt Kramer Injury Lawyers can answer any questions you may have if you are injured in a work related accident anywhere in the Commonwealth.
+Contact an injury attorney at our firm today for help with your workers compensation claim or inquiries.